The Ravitch procedure can treat both pectus excavatum and pectus carinatum. With this method, the deformed cartilages are cut away on every side.

 There may be some inflammation in the incisions.
 When the cut is healed, you can feel a strong elevation under the cut.
 This is named a “healing ridge.”

 It’s because the muscles are pieced back together.
 You’ll usually feel this for several months.
 When your treatment in the clinic is done, you can go home and have your home-recovery time.

 Do not forget to continue exercising once you leave the hospital.
 Easy movements like calming yoga postures can help with your condition.
 Walking is one of the best things you can do postoperatively for your well-being.
 Also, breathing exercises will benefit you greatly.
 Your physiotherapist will give you some simple exercises to perform as well.

 12 Things You Must Know for a Faster Recovery

-Before you leave your hospital make sure that you are feeling fine, and you have everything you need for a good recovery.
+Before you leave your hospital, make sure that you are feeling fine and that you have everything you need for a good recovery.

-- You are able to move and walk without any constrictions
+- You can move and walk without any constriction

 - You don’t have any uncontrolled or unusual pain

 - Your digestion system is normal